g-reijia/eco_genomics_2025/population_genomics/popgen_notes.md

 -   `~/projects/eco_genomics_2025/population_genomics/myscripts/`

 My files began running on the VACC during the end of class time.
-Once I get an email confirming my files were processed, I will run the "process_stats_wrapped.sh" file which will run the wrapper.
+Once I get an email confirming my files were processed, I will run the "process_stats_wrapped.sh" file which will run the wrapper using the following code:

+-   `sbatch ~/projects/eco_genomics_2025/population_genomics/myscripts/process_stats_wrapped.sh`